yp87/leaf2mqtt/README.md

 # leaf2mqtt
 Builds a Docker container to pull in data from the Nissan Connect platform for the LEAF and publish over MQTT, using Tobias Westergaard Kjeldsen's excellent `dartnissanconnect` library which is also the basis for the MyLeaf app.
+This is currently a "read-only" project: no HVAC or charging control is in place yet.

 This works for my UK-based 2020 LEAF 40kWh car, and *should* work for any European LEAF that uses the NissanConnect app ([Android](https://play.google.com/store/apps/details?id=eu.nissan.nissanconnect.services&hl=en_GB&gl=US) or [iOS](https://apps.apple.com/gb/app/nissanconnect-services/id1451280347)).
 Please ensure you have installed the app and can communicate with the car before proceeding with this.